O3N: Omnidirectional Open-Vocabulary Occupancy Prediction for Embodied Intelligent Robotics: Experiments

-\textbf{Probability of walking.} We further analyze the impact of the walking probability $\beta$ of the NMA in Fig.~\ref{fig:nmaBeta}.
+We further investigate the impact of the walking probability $\beta$ of the NMA in Fig.~\ref{fig:nmaBeta}.
 As $\beta$ increases from $0.01$ to $0.1$, the model performance consistently improves and reaches its global peak at $0.1$, achieving $21.16$ \emph{Novel} mIoU and $16.54$ overall mIoU.
 This trend validates the effectiveness of our proposed gradient-free modality alignment mechanism: a moderate walking probability encourages flexible exploration and adaptive fusion among \textit{``pixel–voxel–text''} representations, thereby markedly enhancing cross-modal semantic consistency and generalization to unseen novel categories.
-In contrast, when $\beta$ is too large (\ie, $0.2$ or $0.3$), excessive stochastic perturbation destabilizes the alignment process, leading to severe performance degradation.
+In contrast, when $\beta$ is too large (\ie, $0.2$ or $0.3$), excessive emphasis on affinity-based propagation destabilizes the alignment process, leading to severe performance degradation.